All Conditions & Treatments

 • Trabecular bone score (TBS), obtained through DEXA imaging, is a diagnostic tool that measures bone architecture and fracture risk.

-• Quantitative CT scan: This measures the volume of bone mineral density in the spine.
+• Quantitative CT scan measures the volume of bone mineral density in the spine.
 This is another radiology test that can be performed if you have had a CT scan of your lumbar spine.
 The test looks at the inside quality of the bone within a few vertebral bones in your spine.

 • Laboratory bone markers: Look at the rate of a person’s bone formation and loss.
 We can measure, in both blood and urine tests, bone markers that tell us how much bone your body is making at a certain point in time along with how much bone breakdown is occurring.

-How are osteoporosis and osteopenia treated?
+Treating osteoporosis and osteopenia

 Once one is diagnosed with osteoporosis or osteopenia, taking calcium alone is not adequate to restore bone density.
 Discussions with your healthcare provider will likely identify treatment options which include: